 Click the Scale stroke with object button on the property bar.
-Apply transformations to line thickness when scaling

 You can also choose preset lines from the Artistic Media inspector.
-You can open the Artistic Media inspector by clicking Effects 🕨 Artistic Media.
+You can open the Artistic Media inspector by clicking Effects Artistic Media.

 LiveSketch

 The LiveSketch tool offers the simplicity and speed of freehand sketching combined with intelligent stroke adjustment and vector drawing.
 As you sketch, CorelDRAW analyses the properties, temporal order, and spacial proximity of your input strokes, adjusts them, and converts them into Bézier curves.